Olatubosun/rocksdb.docs/Home.md

 For a complete Table of Contents, see the sidebar to the right.
 Most readers will want to start with the [Overview](https://github.com/facebook/rocksdb/wiki/RocksDB-Basics) and the [Basic Operations](https://github.com/facebook/rocksdb/wiki/Basic-Operations) section of the Developer's Guide.
 Get your initial options set-up following [[Setup Options and Basic Tuning]].
 Also check [[RocksDB FAQ]].
 There is also a [[RocksDB Tuning Guide]] for advanced RocksDB users.

 ## Contributing to RocksDB
-Feel free to send pull requests to contribute to RocksDB code base!
+You are welcome to send pull requests to contribute to RocksDB code base!
 Check [[RocksDB-Contribution-Guide]] for guideline.

 ## Reporting bugs and asking for help
 If you will run into any issues then please use [these guidelines](https://github.com/facebook/mysql-5.6/wiki/Reporting-bugs-and-asking-for-help) to report bugs and ask for help.